Register as New Patient

 - Update personal information.

-To register please follow this straight forward process which does involve several steps:
+To register please follow this straight forward process:

 - Complete the My Health Online registration form (link opposite).